Men vs Women UK Driving Test: Pass Rate Gap by Region and Age

 Continue reading

-How UK driving test pass rates vary by morning, midday, afternoon and evening slots, plus practical advice on choosing a test time.
+UK driving test pass rates by morning, midday, afternoon and evening slots, the 4-point gap instructors report, and practical advice on choosing a test time.